 alp/alp.sockis0600; the OS file-system permissions are the first line of defence, Ed25519 signatures the second. - Capabilities are how you specialise.

-cronmight only grantlink.asktoassistantand nothing toresearcher.researchergrantslink.askto both. - Gateway identity: any subset of the profiles can run their
+cronmight only grantlink.asktoassistantand nothing toresearcher.researchergrantslink.askto both. - Per-profile services.
+Each profile's

 4. Multi-device personal